-HIIT workouts can last as little as 4 minutes up to maximum half an hour and they have been proven repeatedly more efficient than low-intensity steady state cardio, aka traditional exercise plans.
+HIIT workouts can last as little as 4 minutes up to a maximum of half an hour and they have been proven repeatedly more efficient than low-intensity steady-state cardio, aka traditional exercise plans.

 So if time has been preventing you from hitting the gym, this is good news for you.
 Just start with a 4-minute daily Tabata workout and refine it as you go.
 These 4 minutes will increase your metabolic rate lasting up to 24 hours until you get ready for the next set.